lettermint/lettermint-node/README.md

 - `bcc(...emails: string[])`: Set one or more BCC email addresses
 - `replyTo(...emails: string[])`: Set one or more Reply-To email addresses
 - `headers(headers: Record<string, string>)`: Set custom headers for the email
-- `attach(filename: string, base64Content: string)`: Attach a file to the email
+- `attach(filename: string, base64Content: string, content_id?: string)`: Attach a file to the email.
+Optional `content_id` for inline attachments.
 - `route(route: string)`: Set the routing key for the email
 - `idempotencyKey(key: string)`: Set an idempotency key to prevent duplicate email sends
 - `metadata(metadata: Record<string, string>)`: Set metadata for the email